mjrgh/PinscapePico/ButtonLatencyTester/README.md

 # Button Latency Tester

-This Pinscape Pico sub-project is a Windows program program that measures the latency of button presses on the Pico.
+This Pinscape Pico sub-project is a Windows program that measures the latency of button presses on the Pico.
 It's not part of the official distribution, since I only developed it for my own testing purposes: hence it's not documented, and it only covers the